 Not only can implementing a new project management methodology vastly improve an organization’s efficiency, but it can also increase their capabilities.
 The trick, of course, is choosing the methodology which is most likely to fit the organization’s culture and business needs.

-If you’d like to get up to speed on common enterprise project management methodologies, “Which Project Management Methodology is Right for You?” provides a useful overview.
+If you’d like to get up to speed on common enterprise project management methodology, “Which Project Management Methodology is Right for You?” provides a useful overview.
 Once you’re familiar with the methodologies that your company might want to choose from, the following steps can guide you through the process of selecting the right approach.

 Get Input from Project Stakeholders

-From senior management to external vendors, everyone who works on projects within your organization will be affected by the project management methodology the company selects.
+From senior management to external vendors, everyone who works on projects within your organization will be affected by the project management methodologies the company selects.
 The individuals involved in choosing a new methodology should begin by interviewing these stakeholders to find out which methodologies they are currently using, and what they feel are the benefits and drawbacks of the current model.
 Project managers will likely be the most valuable source of information in this regard, as they are most likely to have insight into how project methods are affecting entire teams, rather than simply how the methods affect themselves as individuals.

 Evaluate Your Customer Needs